The Prescription Approach to Decentralized Stochastic Control with Word-of-Mouth Communication: Abstract

 \section{Abstract}

 In this paper, we analyze a network of agents that communicates through word of mouth.
 In a word-of-mouth communication system, every agent communicates with her neighbors with delays in communication.
 This is a non-classical information structure where the topological and temporal restrictions in communication mean that information propagates slowly through the network.
 We present the prescription approach to derive structural results for problems with word-of-mouth communication.
-The structural results lead to optimal control strategies in time-invariant spaces, which are used to present a dynamic programming decomposition of the corresponding optimization problem.
+The structural results lead to optimal control strategies in time-invariant spaces.
 We also present a comparison of our results with the common information approach.